slatedocs/slate/source/includes/_webhooks.md

   }
 }
 ```
+This is fired whenever repayment funds are received from the investment manager.

 ## BANK_ACCOUNT_DETAILS_STATUS_CHANGED
-This is fired whenever a set of bank account details are "ENABLED"/"DISABLED", as displayed by their status.

 ```json
 {
   "id" : "string",